-64. VENUES AND DATES
+63. VENUES AND DATES

-The Board of Directors shall select and announce the venues and dates for the Regional Qualifying Competitions ideally six (6) months in advance of the events.
+The ITF Juniors Committee shall select and announce the venues and dates for the Regional Qualifying Competitions ideally six (6) months in advance of the events.
 These events shall be held if the number of entries exceeds the number of places allocated to a region and, unless otherwise agreed, shall be held in the period of February to August.

-65. GENERAL ARRANGEMENTS FOR REGIONAL QUALIFYING COMPETITIONS
+64. GENERAL ARRANGEMENTS FOR REGIONAL QUALIFYING COMPETITIONS